MiltonGreat/Global-Temperature-Time-Series/README.md

 1. What is the global trend in temperature anomalies over time?
 2. How does the distribution of global temperature anomalies (normalized values) look?
-3. What is the relationship between numerical features, such as the year and mean temperature anomalies?
+3. What is the relationship between the year and global temperature anomalies?
-4. What does the normalized global temperature anomaly look like across the years?
+4. How do the GISTEMP and GCAG datasets compare in terms of temperature anomalies?
+5. What extreme temperature anomalies (both positive and negative) have occurred, and what years did they happen?
+6. Can we predict future global temperature anomalies using historical data?
+7. Have there been periods of rapid warming, such as a hockey-stick pattern?

 ### Dataset Information